ViVse/graphql-todo/README.md

-# node-mysql
+# graphql-todo
-Simple node todo app using mysql database
+Same todo app as in node-mysql repo but using graphql instead of rest